Other Legacy Gifts to the Church

 - Name the parish as a contingent beneficiary of an existing policy so that it would receive the proceeds if the primary beneficiaries do not survive you.

-Retirement Accounts – You could name Trinity as a beneficiary of your IRA, 401k, 403b or other retirement account.
+Retirement Accounts – You could name your parish as a beneficiary of your IRA, 401k, 403b or other retirement account.
 Distributions from your retirement accounts would be taxable to your family members or others but may likely be tax exempt when given to the church so that the parish receives full benefit of the resulting funds.

 Life Income Gifts – You can, if you are able, make a substantial gift of assets to the parish while retaining the income on those assets.
 Assets are transferred to a charitable organization (such as your parish or the diocese) or to a trust.
 The charitable organization invests the assets and produces income, which is paid to the donor or other designated person.
 The income can last for the life of the donor or some other time period.